DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-07-30-addressing-our-it-health-check-audit.md

 date: 2024-07-30
 tags:
   - auditing
-  - ithc
+  - ITHC
 ---

-We underwent an IT health check assessment before our public beta launch.
+We underwent an IT health check assessment before our private beta launch.

 We use identical infrastructure and database systems as the other Becoming a teacher (BAT) services, so we did not need to repeat an assessment on these areas.